-Gavilan Joint Community College District (GJCCD) continues to offer quality training for faculty, staff, students, and administrators in the use of technology.
+Gavilan College continues to offer quality training for faculty, staff, students, and administrators in the use of technology.
 Technology training and support is provided for instructional programs, student services, and business services.
-Gavilan's training needs are assessed by periodic surveys (III.C-62).
+Gavilan's training needs are assessed by surveys (III.C-67).
 In addition, Gavilan's support needs are determined by the types of email requests sent to the tech help address (help@gavilan.edu).
-Calls to the TLC help desk are also evaluated periodically to determine the staff's technology training needs (III.C-63).
+Calls to the TLC help desk are also evaluated periodically to determine the staff's technology training needs (III.C-68).